Agriculture, Environment, and Biodiversity (AEB) Division

 - Biodiversity, Ecology, Evolution

-Structured around these four interrelated thematic areas, the AEB cluster forms a highly multidisciplinary group that addresses a wide range of issues and questions related to the promotion of sustainable and ecologically innovative agriculture, food safety and security, the characterization, documentation, management and conservation of biodiversity, the structure and functioning of ecosystems, and environmental health and quality, explicitly taking into account the impact of environmental and global changes—particularly climate change—on all of these topics.
+Structured around these four interrelated thematic areas, the AEB cluster is a highly multidisciplinary group that addresses a wide range of issues and questions related to the promotion of sustainable and ecologically innovative agriculture, food safety and security, the characterization, documentation, management, and conservation of biodiversity, the structure and functioning of ecosystems, and environmental health and quality—while explicitly taking into account the impact of environmental and global changes, particularly climate change, on all of these topics.

 The AEB Cluster brings together staff from several research organizations: